-A fillet knife is typically a kitchen knife that helps with filleting.
-With its very thin and flexible blade, it is much easier to fillet a fish or a piece of meat than with a traditional chef’s or boning knife.
-Therefore, if you love delicious dishes made of fish, you should think of adding a filleting to your knife selection.
+A fillet knife is typically a knife that helps with filleting.
+With its very thin and flexible blade, it is much easier to fillet a fish or a piece of meat than with a traditional chefs or boning knife.
+Therefore, if you love delicious dishes made of fish, you should think of adding a filleting knife to your knife selection.
 It will make your life easier.

 The blade is pretty much always made of stainless steel, measures between 5 to 11 inches, and is quite narrow.
 It also has a sharp tip and is usually not serrated, although a serrated blade may be useful for bigger fish.
 The blades cannot be made of ceramic because ceramic blades are not flexible, and flexibility is needed for filleting knives.

 The handle of the knife can be made of various materials.
 Most often, they are made of stainless steel, hardwood, or plastic.
-Hardwood is often not the best choice, because it can get slippery and there is a chance that it will absorb some of the fish odour.
-However that is usually not the case when it comes to a high quality filleting knife.
+Hardwood is often not the best choice, because it can get slippery and there is a chance that it will absorb some of the fish odor.
+However, that is usually not the case when it comes to a high-quality filleting knife.
 Just be sure to read some fillet knife reviews should you decide to go the cheaper route.

 Apart from fish filleting, the filleting knife can be used for other meats as well.
 It will serve well for deboning or for chicken or beef filleting.
 Overall, it’s a good choice when you need to cut thin even slices.
 It can even be used as a substitute for a ham knife needed for slicing the delicious Spanish Jamon dried ham.
 In case of emergency, the santoku knife can be used for some filleting tasks as well.

 The maintenance of a filleting knife is pretty much the same as with any other knife.
-It’s always recommended to hand-wash the knife after use, dry it with clean cloth, and put it back to storage.
-Dishwasher can be harmful for stainless steel knives.
+It’s always recommended to hand-wash the knife after use, dry it with a clean cloth, and put it back in storage.
+A dishwasher can be harmful to stainless steel knives.

 Top 5 Best Fillet Knives

-Here is a selection of the best 5 filleting knives based on my criterias and customer reviews.
+Here is a selection of the best 5 filleting knives based on my criteria and customer reviews.
 The list will be kept updated, so come and visit the page later for newer recommendations.

 Wusthof Classic 7-Inch Fillet Knife

-The knife can be used either at home, or outdoors for hunting or fishing purposes.
-A nice addition is the sheath which will protect the blade.
+The knife can be used either at home or outdoors for hunting or fishing purposes.
+A nice addition is a sheath which will protect the blade.
 It is included free of charge.